-Gensight has conducted for its second lead product GS030 a process development program with Lonza (8066 El Rio St- Houston- TX 77054- USA) on a scale that will support nonclinical safety evaluation, clinical trials and potentially commercial needs with full GMP compliance.
+GenSight has conducted for its second lead product GS030 a process development program with Lonza (8066 El Rio St-Houston-TX 77054-USA) on a scale that will support non-clinical safety evaluation, clinical trials and potentially commercial needs with full GMP compliance.
 Lonza is an established supplier to the pharmaceutical industry with global manufacturing expertise in viral-based therapeutics.
-Lonza facility in Houston is FDA- inspected and the personnel has a broad experience in the manufacture and release of batches of Phase I through Phase III clinical trial materials for use in the US, Europe and Japan.
-In the frame of several Statement Of Work (SOWs) agreed between 2015 and 2017, Lonza has executed the development of the manufacturing process up to 100L batch- scale, as well as the manufacture and the control of the GS030- product required for preclinical and phase I/II clinical studies.
+Lonza facility in Houston is FDA-inspected and the personnel has a broad experience in the manufacture and release of batches of Phase I through Phase III clinical trial materials for use in the US, Europe and Japan.
+In the frame of several Statement Of Work (SOWs) agreed between 2015 and 2017, Lonza has executed the development of the manufacturing process up to 100L batch-scale, as well as the manufacture and the control of the GS030-product required for preclinical and Phase I/II clinical studies.

 By the end 2017, Lonza has completed the construction of a new Biotech facility in Pearland (Kirby Drive-Pearland-TX) dedicated to the production of clinical and commercial Cell and Gene Therapy products.
 The facility is designed to accommodate process development unit, quality control laboratories, USP/DSP manufacturing suite and fully segregated fill-and-finish suite and is expected to double the company's current capacity for the production of vectors for virally modified therapeutics.
-Gensight is considering further partnership with Lonza in Perproduct required for the phase III cli 250L and manufacture of the GS030 ocument are avail website (www.ge tered office.
-Th nis document m nay also be
+GenSight is considering further partnership with Lonza in Pearland for process scale-up to 250L and manufacture of the GS030-product required for the Phase III clinical studies.